LeslieWongCV/StochasticGradientDescentAlgorithm/README.md

 # StochasticGradientDescentAlgorithm
- SDG algorithm from the lowest level
+ SDG algorithm from the basic level